ricardojrdez/ricardojrdez.github.io/research.md

 # Research

 This page lists my professional activities regarding research.
-A list of my publications is available in [this link](http://webdiis.unizar.es/~ricardo/publications/).
+A list of my publications is available [here](publications).
 If you are interested on the Research & Innovation project where I'm involved, please visit [this link](https://reversea.me/index.php/research/research-innovation-projects/).

 My ORCID number is [0000-0001-7982-0359](http://orcid.org/0000-0001-7982-0359).